codemeta/codemeta/codemeta-concepts.md

 The following is the list of concepts used by CodeMeta.

-(Note: Each concept has a corresponding entry in the CodeMeta JSON-LD context file *codemeta.jsonld*, which is used in the serialization of a software description to a CodeMeta instance file.
-The CodeMeta usage of JSON-LD is described in more detail in the CodeMeta Developer Guide.)
+Each concept has a corresponding entry in the CodeMeta JSON-LD context file *codemeta.jsonld*, which is used in the serialization of a software description to a CodeMeta instance file.
+The CodeMeta usage of JSON-LD is described in more detail in the [CodeMeta Developer Guide](https://github.com/codemeta/codemeta/blob/master/developer-guide.md).

 ### ~~AccessList~~
 The set of rules that specifying the user identities and their level of access (e.g. read, write, update) to the software.